 Here’s why: When you run or jump, you have a meniscus in the knee joint that prevents the hard bones from smashing into each other, thus saving them from damage.

 When you're running, you also bend and straighten your knees over and over again.
 In this case, cartilage and meniscus prevent the hard bones from rubbing directly together.
 This reduces the damaging effects of friction.

 When these cushions are used too often or too hard, they allegedly "wear out" and no longer function well.
 The bones then touch one another and you experience pain - inside, and potentially around, the joint.

 Once this bone-on-bone contact occurs, the joint can no longer be used pain-free and, according to orthopedic theory, must be surgically fixed or replaced.

 With hip labrum tears, there is no correlation with pain or other symptoms.
-With knee arthritis and meniscus tears, there is no correlation with pain or other symptoms.
+With knee arthritis and meniscus tears, there is no correlation with pain or other symptoms (a detailed 2020 MRI study showed meniscus tears are highly prevalent in the asymptomatic population).
 With shoulder labral tears, there is no correlation with pain or other symptoms.
-But a detailed 2020 MRI study showed meniscus tears are highly prevalent in the asymptomatic population.

 This means that there is no observable causative link between labral tears, meniscal tears, or bone deterioration and pain.
 And we can't even be sure if one specific accident or incident creates a tear in a labrum or meniscus.

 It's impractical to even attempt to investigate this.
 To track when a tear occurs, you'd need to be doing scans every day—perhaps multiple times a day.

 To summarize, in the conventional orthopedic medicine model of joint pain, the major causes of joint pain are cushions wearing out and bones coming in contact with other bones.